110101001/Target_Track-Identify/README.md

 COMPILE:

 To compile, you need a Cmake(vision 3.5.0 or higher), g++(vision 7 or higher) and OpenCV(4.0.0, including opencv contrib, more specifically, the xfeatures2d module)

 Create a directory for build:

     mkdir build

 Compile makefile:

     cd build

     cmake <Project_dirctory>

 Compile:

     make

 A executable file tracker should be generated.

+usage: ./tracker [NoDiff/Diff] (video path)

 Example(coin track with NoDiff):